2024 Outstanding Airmen of the Year visit the Academy

 |0

-This work, 2024 Outstanding Airmen of the Year visit the Academy [Image 3 of 3], by Mackenzie Mendez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2024 Outstanding Airmen of the Year visit the Academy, by Mackenzie Mendez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.